jwt625/jwt625.github.io/_pages/about.md

 - I did my PhD in applied physics at Stanford from 2017 to 2022 at Ginzton lab and [LINQS](https://linqs.stanford.edu/), and has been in the bay area since 2017.
 My [main PhD project](https://purl.stanford.edu/mx877vv9870) involves tiny (1/100th of human hair size) devices that make light and sound run into each other as much as possible.
 I design, make, and characterize these devices, which got me exposed to RF/microwave, telecom optics/photonics, cryogenics, and plenty of nanofab.
 (I should also write up these stuff more and better.)
 ![OHMP-device](/assets/images/about/OHMP_device_IMG_1128.png)
     - (I should add more classic pictures from grad school, maybe a blog?)
+    - Update late 2025: I have since written a few blogs on some of my work during grad school, such as [silicon photonics](https://outside5sigma.com/tutorial/SiPho/), [ebeam lithography](https://outside5sigma.com/tutorial/yapping-on-ebeam-lithography/), [lithium niobate properties](https://outside5sigma.com/tutorial/ln-properties/), [how to make a superconducting coil](https://outside5sigma.com/tutorial/SC-coil/), [how to wirebond](https://outside5sigma.com/tutorial/how-to-wirebond/) and [traveling-wave parametric amplifiers](https://outside5sigma.com/tutorial/TWPA/).

 - I'm now into electronics (digital please save me from analog) and robotics more.
 Shits are getting so cheap everyone should play with them!
 - Am I also supposed to talk about work stuff?
 Maybe I will add more later.
-- Outside tech stuff, I play the guitar and violin (analog is too hard so I'm playing the guitar more now), try to get better at squash and tennis, and run for a half marathon every year.
+- Outside tech stuff, I enjoy [woodwork](https://outside5sigma.com/blog/shed/), play the guitar and violin (analog is too hard so I'm playing the guitar more now), try to get better at squash and tennis, and run for a half marathon every year.